casperHansenTheEnemyOfAustria/tda367_strecklista_grupp1/README.md

 - run the debugger
 - for the best experiemce; use the mobile view in chrome
 - now you can run the frontend
+- login with the following credentials:
+- - username: admin
+- - password: ADMIN

 ### http requests
 there are for dorect access